Competition runs deep in the veins of Eddie Lawson.

 You don’t become one of the most decorated motorcycle racers in history without a preternatural drive to be your best.
 After four Grand Prix World Championships, two Superbike championships, and an astonishing 31 GP race victories, there isn’t much that Lawson hasn’t accomplished on two wheels.

-So it’s not a surprise that when Lawson retired to Arizona, he continued to train and ride hard.
-Mountain biking became a passion.
-It was a way to maintain racing skills while having fun at the same time.
+So it’s not a surprise that when Lawson retired to Lake Havasu, he continued to train and ride hard.
+Mountain biking became a passion, a way to have fun and keep racing skills sharp.

-In 2016, Lawson was introduced to someone who recently moved to town, someone also retired but hardly slowing down.
+In 2016, Lawson was introduced to a newcomer to Lake Havasu, someone also retired but hardly slowing down.
 A mutual friend thought they would have a lot in common and out on the mountain biking trails around town, they discovered how true that was.

-This newcomer, Lu Lastra, had a career every bit as decorated as Lawson—and in one of the few fields even more competitive than motorcycle racing.
+This newcomer, Lu Lastra, had a career every bit a decorated as Lawson, and in one of the few fields even more competitive than motorcycle racing.

 A former Navy SEAL Master Chief with 35 years of Naval service—sixteen at SEAL Team SIX—Lastra’s accomplishments include mentoring over 9,000 SEAL/SWCC Instructors and Students during his career at the Naval Special Warfare Advanced Training Command.